all2gos/yt_history_analyzer/README.md

 # yt_history_analyzer
-A simple script to analyze your YouTube history
+A simple code to convert yt history JSON file into pandas dataFrame